geoscholar/RGVFlood/docs/implementation/surveydatamodel/goals/index.rst

 Goal of Record Management
 -------------------------

-The Subject Authority shall verify and preserve Survey Data Model records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures, and essential transactions to furnish the information necessary to protect the legal and financial rights of RATES.
+The Subject Authority shall verify and preserve Geospatial Data Model records containing adequate and proper documentation of the organization, functions, policies, decisions, procedures, and essential transactions to furnish the information necessary to protect the legal and financial rights of RATES.